dubiacc/website/articles/en/annulments/index.md

 # Are Annulments Catholic?

-It’s a scenario tragically familiar to many Catholic husbands today: your wife, the woman you swore vows with before God, goes off the rails (or vice versa).
+It’s a scenario tragically familiar to many Catholic husbands today: your wife, the woman you swore vows with before God, starts throwing tantrums (our: your husband starts flirting with women).
 Infidelity, emotional abuse, financial ruin, or a complete abandonment of his / her duties.

 You’re trying to hold it together for the kids, your job, your sanity, but you're stuck.
-Secular advice on YouTube screams "take your power back, divorce her!" and the MGTOW group says "see, that's why it's bad to get married in the first place!".
-So, how does the Church answer this problem?
+Secular advice screams "take your power back, divorce her!" and some groups says "See, that's why it's bad to get married in the first place!".
+How does the Church answer this problem - do we have to just suffer or does the Church permits a "divorce with extra steps"?

 ## Does Jesus allow divorce?